waynegramlich/Fab/docs/FabNodes.md

 FabNode.probe(self, label: str) -> None:

 Perform a probe operation.
-This method can be overriden and called to perform debug probes.
+This method can be overridden and called to perform debug probes.

 ## <a name="fabnodes--fab-producestate"></a>3 Class Fab_ProduceState: